Naenara

 Naenara is the official web portal of the North Korean government.
+It operates under 9 languages including the country's official language Korean.

 History

-Naenara was the first website in North Korea, and was created in 1996.
+Naenara was created in June 2004 by the North Korean government.

 Usage

-Naenara carries publications such as The Pyongyang Times, The Democratic People's Republic of Korea magazine, Korea Today magazine and Foreign Trade magazine along with Korean Central News Agency news.
+Naenara carries national censored publications by the DPRK government such as The Pyongyang Times, The Democratic People's Republic of Korea magazine, Korea Today magazine and Foreign Trade magazine along with Korean Central News Agency news.

-The portal's categories include politics, tourism, music, foreign trade, arts, press, information technology, history, and "Korea is One".
+The portal's categories include politics, tourism, music, foreign trade, arts, press, information technology, history.

 Restrictions

 South Korean users' access to the site has been blocked by South Korean authorities since 2011.

-As of August 2025, this block remains in place.
+As of September 2026, this block remains in place.